 At Consulting Engineers & Scientists, Inc., Mr. Pantuck evaluates construction accidents and claims, building failures, and walkway and premises liability matters including slips, trips, and falls.
 Additionally, he evaluates fall protection systems, scaffolds, shoring, roofs, platforms, and erection and demolition activities for residential, commercial, and industrial matters.
 Mr. Pantuck also analyzes steel, concrete, masonry, and wood structures for compliance with relevant codes and standards including OSHA, ICC (IBC, IPMC, IRC, IEBC), AISC, ASCE, and ACI.

-Mr. Pantuck is licensed as a Professional Engineer in Texas, Louisiana, Wyoming, Nebraska, and Pennsylvania.
+Mr. Pantuck is licensed as a Professional Engineer in Pennsylvania, New Jersey, and Texas.